A Large Scale Benchmark and an Inclusion-Based Algorithm for Continuous Collision Detection: Integration in Existing Simulators

 \subsection{Active Set Construction}

-To avoid handling all possible collisions during a simulation, a subset of \textit{active} collisions constraints is usually constructed (Algorithm~\ref{alg:ccd-toi} line~\ref{alg:line:activeset}).
+\review{In the traditional constraint based collision handling (such as that of~\citet{verschoor2019efficient}), collision response is handled by performing an implicit timestep as a constrained optimization.
+The goal is to minimize a elastic potential while avoiding interpenetration through gap constraints. } To avoid handling all possible collisions during a simulation, a subset of \textit{active} collisions constraints \review{$C_A$} is usually constructed.
 This set not only avoids infeasibilities, but also improves performance by having fewer constraints.
-There are many activation strategies, but for the sake of brevity we focus here on the strategies used by \cite{verschoor2019efficient}.
+There are many activation strategies, but for the sake of brevity we focus here on the strategies used by~\citet{verschoor2019efficient}.

-At every iteration of an implicit timestep, \cite{verschoor2019efficient} build the active set by using CCD, adding all contact pairs, and only resetting it at the end of the timestep.
-The constraints are
+\review{Algorithm \ref{alg:active-set} shows how CCD is used to compute the active set $C_A$.
+Given the starting and ending vertex positions, $x_0$ and $x_1$, we compute the time of impact for each collision candidate $c \in C$.
+We use the notation $x_i \cap c$ to indicate selecting the constrained vertices from $x_i$.
+If the candidate $c$ is an actual collision, that is $0 \leq t \leq 1$, then we add this constraint and the time of impact, $t$, to the active set, $C_A$.}